Simple Grayscale Drawing Digitization

 Background replaced with solid red for cleanup visibility

-💡 Tip: Before this step, doing an initial background removal pass with a feathered Fuzzy Select Tool might help if there are lots of artifacts.
+💡 Tip: Before this step, doing an initial background removal pass with a feathered Fuzzy Select Tool might help if the background is messy.

 9. Paint Over Unwanted Marks

-Use the Paintbrush tool (also in red) to paint over any unwanted streaks or artifacts that are now clearly visible against the red background.
+Use the Paintbrush tool (also in red) to paint over any unwanted pencil marks or other artifacts that are now clearly visible against the red background.

 10. Extract Red Channel to Restore White